Fighting against threats to the Great Barrier Reef

 The Great Barrier Reef is a living thing - precious and fragile.
-It’s is the only living thing on earth that is visible from space – and it needs protecting now more than ever.
+It’s is the only living thing on earth that is visible from space.
+Climate change and the fossil fuel industry have been constant threats to the Great Barrier Reef and it needs protecting now more than ever.

 THE GREAT BARRIER REEF IS ON THE BRINK OF DESTRUCTION